ACT I – BEING STANLEY BLACK

 (STANLEY BLACK IS…) cliché

 The second strand I wanted to play around with was the notion of art as cliché.
 During the ‘set up studio exhibition’ my tutor Ian Munroe, started to talk about materials that were problematic for use within the university environment, these included drugs paraphernalia, offensive weapons, bodily fluids and explosives.
 I chuckled to myself and started to think, as several of my planned works within The War Book included at least three of these objects.
 He also stated his dislike of fishing line as a means of suspending objects and tights (or in his American parlance, pantyhose), which he viewed as highly cliched.
 As my work was already dealing with problematic materials I decided I would also try to explore the notion of cliché within my work.
 During my second tutorial Jessica Voorsanger did mention that I was presenting such works, as they were, with no sophistication and that I was offering the viewer no clue that I was in fact aware that I was using cliché.
 This was my intention.
-As I view any value judgement as a discriminatory act, my interest in clichés resides not within the clichés themselves or as the object as cliché but rather as a matter of taste, which I view as a class issue.
+As I view any value judgement as a discriminatory act, My interest in clichés resides not within the clichés themselves or as the object as cliché but rather as a matter of taste, which I view as a class issue.
 My idea was to reject the postmodernist method of knowing irony and instead use a deadpan delivery of such objects.
 As I wanted the spectator to question whether I was being serious, or not.
 I had hoped the sheer number of them would raise questions of their use.
 Also, as some of my later work dealt with more dangerous subjects this was part of an overall tactic to undermine my own credibility.

 (STANLEY BLACK IS…) swimming against the tide

 The third strand which manifested itself during the course of my research and could be viewed as a detour or mission creep was the notion of free speech/expression.
 Given my interest in postmodernist ideology I decided I wanted to make a series of works which directly addressed the current political orthodoxy amongst the left, in such areas as race, feminism, Islam, (faux) radicalism, gender, anti-capitalism, environmentalism, nationalism and immigration.
 My initial thought was to try and produce work that merely countered these positions.
 However in my thinking, two ideas arose that were so risqué, I giggled at the outrageousness of them but then thought them too deplorable to pursue.
 I then started to question my own initial self-censorship and began thinking upon my early pondering of free speech/expression, questioning whether I could defend such works in the open market place of ideas.
 I was also interested in why certain subject matters are deemed offensive and others not and why political correctness privileges certain groups over others.
 There is a long history of works that explore notions of Christianity, which for Christians are deemed highly offensive (Andres Serrano’s ‘Piss Christ’, Chris Ofili’s ‘The Virgin Mary or our very own, Tania Kovats ‘Virgin in a Condom) but generally thought of legitimate areas of investigation within the art world.
-This, I feel exposes the deep contradictions of first principles embedded within postmodernist/leftist thinking.
+This, I feel exposes the deep contradictions and extensive hypocrisy embedded within leftist thinking.
 I am interested in internet culture and thought I could house these contentious pieces within the context of trolling.
 I therefore created another series of works which alluded to and referenced aspects of online activity which I hoped, if correctly read would negate and explain my position on such matters.
 That, although I am not a free speech absolutist (as I believe a certain civil responsibility comes with such rights) all ideas, should be available for discussion and not prone to censorship.